RykerTheCoder/Gravity/README.md

-To run the program you will want to run Gravity.UI.exe
+To run the program you will want to run Gravity.UI